Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

        /*
         * This callback will be called when something goes wrong in the
         * process of sending a notification/indication to the client
-        * addressed by clientAddress or receiving the acknowledgement
+        * addressed by clientAddress or receiving the acknowledgment
         * from that client.
         */
      },